Spy-Creator-tech/Halon.ai/replit.md

 ## Overview

-Halon is a modern AI-powered voice assistant application built with a full-stack TypeScript architecture.
-The application features a futuristic UI with voice interaction capabilities and various AI-powered functionalities including chat, content generation, and device control simulation.
+Halon is a modern AI-powered desktop assistant application built with a full-stack TypeScript architecture.
+The application features a futuristic UI with voice interaction capabilities (in supported browsers) and various AI-powered functionalities including chat, content generation, and web service integration.
+Originally conceived as a mobile assistant, it has been adapted as a web-based desktop application.

 ## User Preferences